sundararajan-rajendr/SONiC/doc/mgmt/Management Framework.md

 the gNMI request protobuf object and pass it to the Translib API as **ClientVersion** argument.
 Section [3.2.2.6.4.2](#322642-version-checks) explains Translib version checking logic.

-Version checks are bypassed if Accept-Version header is not present in the request.
+Version checks are bypassed if BundleVersion header is not present in the request.

-For YANG defined RESTCONF APIs, the server's version can be discovered through the standard Capabilities gNMI RPC.
+For YANG defined APIs, the server's version can be discovered through the standard Capabilities gNMI RPC.

+The gNMI protobuf extension field is defined as follows:

+    message BundleVersion {
+      string version = 1;
+    }

 ###### 3.2.2.5.12 gNOI RPCs